MelvinE1999/CSUS-School-Projects/Csc 131/README.md

 ## Software Design Document

 For information on how the website was designed, please refer to our software design doucment.
 Click <a href="https://docs.google.com/document/d/1tsrqflXGT-XUsTqcP_MGGbjqLjIXZXWckheqNk4WRVM/edit?usp=sharing"> here </a>.

+  ## Catalog Description
+Principles of Software Engineering covering the software development life cycle, including software requirements engineering (elicitation, modeling, analysis and specification), software design, software implementation and testing.
+Main topics include various software development process models, method and techniques for specifying requirements, architectural and detailed design specification, prototyping, top-down and bottom-up software implementation and testing.
+Topics also include project management, project documentation and the development of communication skills through written documentation and oral presentation.